maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 Foundation Set Up
 -----------------

-To begin our foundation set up there are some very basic groundwork tasks that will be required and can be used at the start of any project.
+Setting up your foundation markup is very straightforward.
+By following the Groundwork Tasks and [Prep and Launch][] steps below your application will be up and running in no time.
+The secret sauce comes from the starter code.

 ### Groundwork Tasks